Cbyernus/SteamVR/API-Documentation.md

 The API is implemented as a set of C++ interface classes full of pure virtual functions.
 When an application initializes the system it will return the interface that matches the header in the SDK used by that application.
 Once a version of an interface is published, it will be supported in all future versions, so the application will not need to update to a new SDK to move forward to new hardware and other features.

 ## Concrete practical example
-OpenVR is divided into 2 layers: application and driver.
+OpenVR is divided into 2 layers: **application** and **driver**.
 OpenVR for application talks to SteamVR.
 SteamVR then talks to OpenVR driver.
 So OpenVR application works at a higher level than an OpenVR driver.
+Programmers like you can write OpenVR application or OpenVR driver to communicate with SteamVR (SteamVR is the only closed source app in the pipeline).

 ### OpenVR Application
 One real-world example of an application is a game engine like Unity.
-Unity uses OpenVR to get the position of the headset and apply that to the main camera without the need to care which brand of headset you are using.
+Unity calls OpenVR API to get the position and orientation of the VR headset and apply them to the *Main Camera*.
 Unity then sends the camera image to OpenVR.
-OpenVR does some operation on the image and then display to the real headset monitor.
+OpenVR does some operations on the image and then displays it to the real headset screen.

-For a simple example, you can also build a small application that just prints the position of the headset to the console.
+For a simple intuitive experiment, you can also build a small application that just prints the position of the headset to the console (command prompt) continuously.
 Most of the API documentation in this wiki is about building OpenVR application.
 An application usually starts with calling `vr::VR_Init()` function from `openvr.h`.

 ### OpenVR Driver
-An OpenVR driver is a software that introduces VR devices into SteamVR system.
-You would want to write a driver when you create new hardware (or virtual hardware) like a headset or controller.
+An OpenVR driver is a software that introduces VR devices into the SteamVR system.
+You would want to write a driver when you manufacture new hardware (or virtual hardware) like a headset or a controller.
 To write a driver, you should start with writing a `HmdDriverFactory()` function and include  `openvr_driver.h`.

 # Initialization and Cleanup